How To Use Essential Oils For Menopause Relief

 Source: Massage & Aromatherapy: Simple Techniques to Use at Home

 Aromatherapy Body Lotion

-You can also use this body lotion to help relieve the symptoms of menopause:
+Use this body lotion to help relieve menopause symptoms:

-- 4 tablespoons (2 ounces) of your favorite unscented lotion, cream, or oil
+- 4 tablespoons (2 ounces) unscented lotion, cream, or oil

 - 6 drops lavender essential oil